hyosung11/Launch-School/Courses/journal.md

 11:15 Correspondence took thirty minutes.
 Now I want to take a break before starting the quiz.

 11:41 Feeling some resistance to taking the quiz, but I'm going to bite the bullet and do it now.

+16:53 I didn't have a lot of time to study today.
+I'll try to review my quiz after dinner.